SceniQ/BeginnerSteps/README.md

 	       The game has a timer with options on how the test should be timed.
 	Enhancement:Theme change, additional welcome screen, additional 'home screen', A new game added within the Quiz applet, Limited testing time, Game Introduction screens, New UX with an interactive gameplay during runtime, and Java 8 + 11 syntax modification
+4. Multiple Choice Exam -

+	Brief: Multiple Choice Exam is an multichoice, custom-made, exam tester.
+This app generates a series of general knowledge inormation with its answers have to be matched with what is right
+	Enhancement: Theme Change, Welcome Screen inclusion, button re-design, limitted to strictly multiple choice options, and Java 8 + 11 syntax modifcation